The Jets (Minnesota band): Spin-off

-In 1988, Eugene Wolfgramm and Joe Pasquale formed the duo Boys Club, which recorded for MCA Records.
+In 1988, Eugene Wolfgramm (who reverted to his birth name of Eugene Hunt) and Joe Pasquale formed the duo Boys Club, which recorded for MCA Records.
 Boys Club released the song "I Remember Holding You", which reached No. 8 on the Hot 100.
 Eugene later reunited for the album The Best of the Jets (1990), but he and other siblings (Eddie, Elizabeth, Kathi) eventually left the band in succession.
 The band was also featured on the soundtrack for The Disney Afternoon, on which they performed the Chip 'n Dale Rescue Rangers theme song.
-They also appeared on the soundtracks for Burglar (1987) ("Tough Guys"), Beverly Hills Cop II (1987) ("Cross My Broken Heart"), The Karate Kid Part III ("Under Any Moon") and The Family Man (2000) ("La La Means I Love You").
+They also appeared on the soundtracks for Burglar (1987) ("Tough Guys"), Beverly Hills Cop II (1987) ("Cross My Broken Heart"), The Karate Kid Part III ("Under Any Moon"), and The Family Man (2000) ("La La Means I Love You").

 Influence

 American pop singer Britney Spears recorded a new version of "You Got It All" in 1997, which appears on international editions of her 2000 album Oops!...
 I Did It Again.
-Musical artists Arnee Hidalgo, Pinay and MYMP have also covered the song.
+Musical artists Arnee Hidalgo, Pinay, and MYMP have also covered the song.
 "Crush on You" is featured as the base sample for the French house anthem "Intro" by Alan Braxe and Fred Falke (2000).

-Pop singer Aaron Carter included "Crush on You" on his first album, which became a top-10 single in Australia, Germany and the United Kingdom in 1997.
+Pop singer Aaron Carter included "Crush on You" on his first album, which became a top-10 single in Australia, Germany, and the United Kingdom in 1997.
 Singer Nayobe recorded a version of "Make It Real" that became a hit in Latin America.
 Exposé recorded a version of "The Same Love" on their 1992 self-titled album.
 More recently, the UK electronic music act Nero sampled "Crush on You" on their 2011 track of the same name.